-Since children are most susceptible to sun damage during childhood, baby sun protection is vital and should be taken special care of.
-Prolonged exposure to sunlight can result in burns, redness, prolonged heat, and excruciating pain.
-During extreme situations, blisters, rashes, chills, headaches, and general discomfort may result.
+Since children are most susceptible to sun damage during childhood, baby sun protection is vital.
+Prolonged exposure to sunlight can result in sunburns, skin redness, heat exhaustion, and skin irritation.
+Keep your little one sun safe with our sun protection tips for summer below.

 Why Is Sun Protection Important for Your Baby?

 Baby sun protection is imperative since an infant's sensitive skin is prone to severe sunburns.
 Excessive sun exposure can cause sunburns, skin and eye irritation, skin cancer, and even a damaged immune system, so taking precautions is necessary.

 The American Academy of Pediatrics advises keeping babies under 6 months out of direct sunlight for long periods of time, which is totally doable with shade structures, beach umbrellas, or a sun blanket with a UPF 50+ rating.

 9 Tips to Keep Your Toddler Safe From the Sun Over Summer